|Augusta Victoria of Germany’s clover coronet, ca. 1913 |

 The Albion Art Institute in Tokyo today owns this trefoil-motif tiara, which once belonged to a member of the French imperial family.
 Napoleon’s adopted daughter, Stéphanie de Beauharnais, was probably the first owner of the piece, which is made of pearls and diamonds set in gold and silver.
 Her granddaughter, Princess Marie, married the Count of Flanders, a son of King Leopold I of Belgium; she’s the wearer who is most frequently associated with the tiara.
 Marie’s daughter inherited the tiara, but it eventually left the family altogether.
 Since it was acquired by Albion Art, it’s been included in a number of exhibitions all over the world, including the “Diamond Divas” exhibit in Belgium .

-1. Cropped version of an image in the public domain due to its age; source here.
+4. Cropped version of a photograph in the public domain; source here.